andreyc0d3r/wp-swiper/README.txt

 Support my work and fuel my creativity by buying me a virtual coffee on [BuyMeACoffee](https://www.buymeacoffee.com/wpplugins)

 New Features and suggestions [Contact Me](https://digitalapps.com/contacts/)

+== BETA TESTING ==

+We're actively developing new features and improvements for WP Swiper!
+Beta versions are available for testing, and we'd love your feedback to help make the plugin even better.

+**How to participate:**
+1. Download and install the latest beta version
+2. Test the new features in your environment
+3. Report any issues or provide feedback on our GitHub repository

+**Report Issues & Feedback:**
+Found a bug or have suggestions?
+Please submit them here: [https://github.com/andreyc0d3r/wp-swiper/issues](https://github.com/andreyc0d3r/wp-swiper/issues)

+Your feedback is invaluable in helping us improve WP Swiper for everyone!

 == NEW RELEASE ==